DB19222/DL2-group5-med-seg/blogpost.md

 3. Computational demands: The use of transformer-based architectures and large-scale models introduces substantial computational requirements, which can be a barrier to clinical adoption, especially in resource-constrained settings.

 #### Potential for Improvement:
-1. **Enhanced Robustness through Equivariance**: Addressing the robustness issues, particularly regarding rotations and translations, is critical.
+1. **Enhanced robustness through Equivariance**: Addressing the robustness issues, particularly regarding rotations and translations, is critical.
 Incorporating techniques such as group equivariant convolutions can help in creating low-level features that are inherently invariant to these transformations.
 This improvement would make the model more reliable in varying clinical scenarios, such as different patient positions or imaging protocols.

 ## Our Novel Contribution
 ### Quick recap on SO(3)-Convolution